-- (a) You must immediately notify the TEC in writing if: - (i) you receive a notification from NZQA under NZQA's Qualification Listing and Operational Rule 14.1 that: - A. specifies NZQA's belief that you are not meeting your responsibilities under Rule 13.1; and - B. seeks your views, including any remedial action you intend to take; or - (ii) NZQA advises you that it remains satisfied that: - A. you are not meeting your responsibilities under Rule 13.1; and - B. you have no effective remedial plan; or - (iii) NZQA takes any action under NZQA's Qualification Listing and Operational Rules 14.2(a) to (c). - (b) You must provide a final written report on the Project, when we request it, and in the form we specify, that outlines: - (i) the activities you have undertaken; - (ii) your stakeholder consultation process, findings, and the actions you took when following that process; - (iii) any issues you identified in the Project, and how you resolved those issues; - (iv) a full itemisation of how you spent the Level 1 6 Qualification Development Fund Funding; and - (v) resulting qualification(s), describing: - A. how the resulting qualification(s)' strategic purpose and outcomes will meet the needs of learners, industry and communities; and - B. whether the resulting qualification(s) has been listed by NZQA on the NZQF (i.e., whether they are New Zealand qualification(s)).
+- (a) If you are receiving QDF Funding to develop, review, and/or re-develop qualifications at Levels 1 to 6 of the NZQF, you must immediately notify us in writing if: - (i) you receive a notification from NZQA under Rule 14.1 of NZQA's Qualification Listing and Operational Rules 2021 that: - A. specifies NZQA's belief that you are not meeting your responsibilities under Rule 13.1; and - B. seeks your views, including any remedial action you intend to take; or - (ii) NZQA advises you that following a review of your response, it remains of the view that: - A. you are not meeting your responsibilities under Rule 13.1; and - B. you have no effective remedial plan; or - (iii) NZQA takes any action under NZQA's Qualification Listing and Operational Rules 14.2(a) to (c) in relation to your status as a qualification developer.

+- (b) You must provide a final written report on the Qualification or Micro-credential Project, when we request it, and in the form we specify, that outlines: - (i) the activities you have undertaken; - (ii) your stakeholder consultation process, findings, and the actions you took when following that process; - (iii) any issues you identified in the Qualification or Micro-credential Project, and how you resolved those issues; - (iv) a full itemisation of how you spent the QDF Funding; and - (v) resulting qualification(s) or micro-credential(s), describing: - A. how the resulting qualification(s)' or micro-credential(s)' strategic purpose and outcomes will meet the needs of learners, industry and communities; and - B. whether the resulting qualification(s) have been listed by NZQA on the NZQF (ie, whether they are New Zealand qualification(s)); or - C. whether the resulting micro-credential(s) has been granted NZQA approval or (for universities) CUAP approval.

-- (a) not subcontract any of the funded activities without our prior written consent; - (b) comply with any conditions imposed by us on a consent to subcontract; - (c) ensure that the subcontracted party does not further subcontract any functions; and - (d) remain accountable to us for the use of the Level 1 6 Qualification Development Fund Funding.
+- (a) not subcontract any of the funded activities without our prior written consent; - (b) comply with any conditions imposed by us on a consent to subcontract; - (c) ensure that the subcontracted party does not further subcontract any functions; and - (d) remain accountable to us for the use of QDF Funding.

-7. Repayment of Level 1 - 6 Qualification Development Fund Funding
+7. Repayment of QDF Funding

-If you receive Level 1-6 Qualification Development Fund Funding that is greater than it should have been, or that you were not entitled to receive, you must treat the amount of the over-funding as a debt due to the Crown that:
+If you receive QDF Funding that is greater than it should have been, or that you were not entitled to receive, you must treat the amount of the over-funding as a debt due to the Crown that: